 See it in action

-kubelizeme cluster dashboard
+kubelizeme cluster dashboard with theme tweaks panel

 Cluster Dashboard